GetStream/stream-js/test/README.md

 They are great because they mimic a real setup where someone would perform an API request to the Stream API.
 Using mocks or pre-saved responses often hides corner-cases and are the source of lots of issues.

-# Coverage

-We like to see that the metrics being generated are actually covered by tests.
-To generate the coverage report you can run `yarn run coverage`, this will invoke the nodejs istanbul coverage reporter.

-Coverage is also tracked by [codecov](https://codecov.io/gh/GetStream/stream-js).
-Note, however, that continuous integration does not enforce coverage.
-It will not fail the test run if you don't have 100% coverage.

 # Continuous Integration

 Its configuration is stored in [.github/workflows/build/ci.yml](../.github/workflows/ci.yml).